Citizens – This recipe will test your ultimate limits as a chef, for it IS The ULTIMATE Ramen!

 Have I frightened you?

-There are several recipes that follow – take a deep breath, caffeinate yourself heavily, and BEGIN YOUR TRUE PATH TO CULINARY GLORY!!!
+There are several recipes that follow and I’m indebted to some true ramen masters on Reddit for their expertise!
+Now – take a deep breath, caffeinate yourself heavily, and BEGIN YOUR TRUE PATH TO CULINARY GLORY!!!
 Know that I salute both your courage and tenacity in attempting this most formidable set of recipes!

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.